TranslatorSRI/SRI_testing/tests/onehop/README.md

             "subject_category": "biolink:AnatomicalEntity",
             "object_category": "biolink:AnatomicalEntity",
             "predicate": "biolink:subclass_of",
-            "subject": "UBERON:0005453",
+            "subject_id": "UBERON:0005453",
-            "object": "UBERON:0035769"
+            "object_id": "UBERON:0035769"
         },
         {
             "exclude_tests": ["RSE"],
             "subject_category": "biolink:CellularComponent",
             "object_category": "biolink:AnatomicalEntity",
             "predicate": "biolink:subclass_of",
-            "subject": "GO:0005789",
+            "subject_id": "GO:0005789",
-            "object": "UBERON:0000061"
+            "object_id": "UBERON:0000061"
         }
     ]
 }
 ```

-For provenance testing, we need to declare the reference ('object') identifier of the KP's InfoRes CURIE as a value of the `infores` JSON tag (mandatory).
+For provenance testing, we need to declare the reference ('object_id') identifier of the KP's InfoRes CURIE as a value of the `infores` JSON tag (mandatory).

 In addition, the type of knowledge source is declared, by setting the `source_type` JSON tag, to the prefix of the knowledge source type, i.e. `"primary"` for `biolink:primary_knowledge_source` or `"aggregator"` for `biolink:aggregator_knowledge_source`.
 Note that if the KP is a `biolink:aggregator_knowledge_source`, then the source_type tag-value is optional (since `"aggregator"` is the default value for a KP, if omitted).

 This KP provides two kinds of edges for testing: `AnatomicalEntity-subclass_of->AnatomicalEntity` and `CellularComponent-subclass_of->AnatomicalEntity`.
-For each of these kinds of edges, we have an entry in the file with a specific `subject` and `object`, and from these, we can create a variety of tests.
+For each of these kinds of edges, we have an entry in the file with a specific `subject_id` and `object_id`, and from these, we can create a variety of tests.

 To aid KPs in creating these json files, (some time ago) we generated templates in [templates/KP](templates/KP) using the predicates endpoint or SmartAPI Registry MetaKG entries, which contains the edge types (now likely badly out of date).